 Kyle told us many food truck businesses fail because their business owners lack dedication.
 They agree to be at a community event and arrive late, leave early, or maybe even don’t show up at all.
 The Vet Chef says:

-Your successful food truck business needs to have a solid reputation for being reliable so that you’ll be the first one who gets an invitation for the next event.
 If you do this, hopefully you will be one of the people who survives the first five years of business.
-According to the Bureau of Labor Statistics, about 55% of all new businesses last through this period.
+According to the Bureau of Labor Statistics, only about 55% of all new businesses last through this period.

 Are you ready to start a food truck business?